 Student evaluations take place at the end of each Term, and at the end of the MA programme.
 These evaluations are essential to secure on-going improvement of quality.
-They give ISS feedback on how students feel about the effectiveness of particular courses.
+They give ISS feedback on how students feel about the relevance, quality and effectiveness of the courses they have participated in.

 Students will receive abridged evaluation reports.
-The Deputy Rector for Educational Affairs (DREA), and the education policy/ learning and innovation quality control officers, and the Teaching and Learning Committee (TLC) will be able to access the full, unabridged evaluation reports for all courses, as a necessary input for quality control and development of the ISS education offerings.
+Course leaders will receive the full, unabridged evaluation reports for their own courses.
+The Deputy Rector for Educational Affairs (DREA), the education policy/learning and innovation quality control officers, the Teaching and Learning Committee (TLC) and the Major Convenors will be able to access the full, unabridged evaluation reports for all courses, as a necessary input for quality control and development of the ISS education offerings.